SupawitAz/elastic-HA/README.md

 # Elastic-HA
-install & set up elastic HA (disable all firewall if it dosen't work)
+install & set up elastic HA in debianOS (disable all firewall if it dosen't work)

 ## Download ELS
 ```